simonsanchez92/PiCS-web-app/README.md

 # PiCS-web-app

-<p>Picture search web application which fetches data from the Pixabay API and retrieves target content</p>
+<p>Picture search web application which fetches data from the Pixabay API and retrieves related content</p>

 <h3>Techologies used:</h3>
 <ul>